Join me!

 2. Weigh the scented essential oil in a paper cup.
 Prepare the herbs in advance of using the microwave so you are ready to add them as soon as the wax has melted.

-3. Melt in 20-second intervals to be sure to melt as opposed to cook the wax.
-The first few times you set the timer for 20 seconds, you may be tempted to set the timer for longer as you will see little change.
+3. Melt in 20-second intervals to melt as opposed to cooking the wax.
+The first few times you set the timer for 20 seconds, you may be tempted to set the timer for longer, as you will see little change.
 But, after a few tries, you will see that the wax quickly turns from a solid to a liquid in the microwave.
-Overheating the wax can cause it to burn and it smells terrible, so set intervals and check the wax frequently.
+Overheating the wax can cause it to burn, and it smells terrible, so set intervals and check the wax frequently.

 4. When the wax has fully melted, stir in the essential oil and half of the dried herbs.

-5. Pour the wax into a flower-shaped mold.
-Choose a mold used for soap making or candy making to be sure it can handle the heat of melted wax.
+5. Pour the wax into a flower-shaped mould.
+Choose a mould used for soap making or candy making to be sure it can handle the heat of melted wax.

 6. Sprinkle the remaining herbs onto the top of each melt and allow the herbal wax melts to dry completely before popping them out.